argf013/ai-disaster-intelligence-system/README.md

-# AI-Based Disaster Intelligence System (Academic Web Prototype)
+# AI-Based Disaster Intelligence System

 > **Academic & Research Prototype Notice**
 > This system is an academic proof-of-concept for multimodal disaster intelligence and crisis response decision support.
 It integrates meteorological telemetry, zero-shot computer vision, optical change detection, emergency message triage, and geospatial shelter matching into a unified command console.